Hari417/chatbot/readme.md

-# Flask Chatbot with Ollama Integration
+# Amrita Vishwa Vidyapeetham Chatbot with Ollama Integration

 This project is a simple Flask application that integrates with Ollama's AI model to provide chatbot-like functionality.
 The chatbot can interact with users by processing their messages and returning appropriate responses.